 What happens if you don’t eat fruits and vegetables?

 Froot Loops are not a fruit!
 Many people don’t get any servings of fruits or vegetables a day.
 With all the processed foods on the market these days it’s easier to open a bag of potato chips and call it a vegetable.
-Not eating enough fruit can cause nutrient deficiencies such as lack of vitamin C can lead to irritability, weakness and fatigue.
+Not eating enough fruit can cause nutrient deficiencies.
+A lack of vitamin C can lead to irritability, weakness and fatigue.
 Lack of folate can lead to anemia.

 Why doesn’t the majority of Americans eat fruits and vegetables daily?